 Five Self-Love Ways On How To Get Over A Breakup:

-- Connect with Your Essence – Love yourself by celebrating your uniqueness.
+Love yourself by celebrating your uniqueness.
 This practice can be very effective at helping you get in touch with your identity that likely got bruised, if not entirely shattered, after the breakup.
 It will bring you closer to your authentic core and wellspring of inner power.
-It will ground and center you.
-It will reawaken your confidence.
+It will ground and center you and reawaken your confidence.